 What Has Been Done to Clean Up the Site?

 Remedial activities at the Chemical Plant and the Quarry have been completed with the exception of long-term groundwater monitoring at both locations.
 The site reached construction completion in August 2005, and the long-term surveillance and maintenance activities have become the main focus of the project.

-The site received the EPA Superfund Sitewide Ready for Anticipated Use, or SWRAU, designation from EPA in a letter dated March 20, 2013.
+The site received the EPA Superfund Sitewide Ready for Anticipated Use (SWRAU) designation from the U.S. Environmental Protection Agency in a letter dated March 20, 2013.
 The SWRAU performance measure reports sites documented as ready for reuse when the entire construction-completed NPL site meets the following requirements:

-All cleanup goals in the RODs or other remedy decision documents have been achieved for media that may affect current and reasonably anticipated future land uses of the site, so that there are no unacceptable risks.
+All cleanup goals in the Record of Decisions (RODs) or other remedy decision documents have been achieved for media that may affect current and reasonably anticipated future land uses of the site, so that there are no unacceptable risks.